cruzgodar/lapsa/README.md

 # Lapsa: Easy, Elegant Slides

-Lapsa is the incredibly simple way to build beautiful and interactive presentations.
+Lapsa (Latin for glide) is the incredibly simple way to build beautiful and interactive presentations.
 It uses HTML, CSS, and JavaScript for its layout and functionality, meaning easy things are easy and nearly anything is possible.
 For a quick overview of Lapsa's features, [have a look at the example project][1].
 This document covers installing Lapsa, its features and details, and customization in much more depth.